 There is no membership in the IETF.
-Anyone can participate by signing up to a mailing list, or registering for an IETF meeting.
+Anyone can participate by signing up to a working group mailing list (more on that below), or registering for an IETF meeting.
 All IETF participants are considered volunteers and expected to participate as individuals, including those paid to participate.

 The only fee the IETF charges is for registering for an IETF meeting, with options in place to prevent that fee from becoming a barrier to participation.